datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 # Chrome OS

 Your Chromebook is a little different than most normal Desktop computers.
 The main difference is that almost everything will be done in a Chrome web browser.
 For the most part, we won't use any software that saves data directly to your computer with a few small exceptions.
+All this is not to say you'll be limited in what you can do as a data scientist.
+Rather, your work will be done in the "cloud", rather than on your Chromebook directly.

 When using a "normal" computer you usually download software that makes it possible to edit files, make presentations, use your calendar, or use social media.
 On a Chromebook there are three different ways that you can add new software to use.